National Canadian Film Day: Canuck Stars Discuss Homegrown Cinema

-So as we celebrate National Canadian Film Day, we recall some of our own discussions with Canadian actors, writers and filmmakers about the intersection of their craft and their country.
+And in celebration of National Canadian Film Day, we mined our Zoomer archives to uncover our own discussions with Canadian performers, writers and filmmakers about the intersection of their craft and their country.

 DAN AYKROYD on Ghostbusters’ Canadian roots

-MIKE CRISOLAGO: I wanted to ask you about this room we’re sitting in, the séance room.
+MIKE CRISOLAGO: Tell me about this room we’re sitting in, the séance room.
 You said that this is where you conceived the idea for Ghostbusters.

 DAN AYKROYD: Well my great-grandfather Sam was a dentist in Kingston and he was the reviewer for the local newspaper for whatever psychic acts were coming through town.
 After World War I … you’ve got families that were desperate to try to reach [their deceased relatives] and mediumship and spiritualism became very popular then.
 But you had to have someone to sort out the hoax from the real thing.
 So my great-grandfather was considered basically an observer of this phenomenon.

 This room was where they had the séances … On Sunday, three or four big black cars would roll up, and the women would come dressed for Sunday church and the men in suits.
 And my great-grandfather Sam would hold the table here.
 And [medium] Walter Ashurst would sit and [they’d] hold hands.
 The circle would form and then within minutes Ashurst would go into a full-on, open mouth agog trance, and they would ask him questions.

 So this is kind of my family business.
 So I’m sitting one afternoon reading about quantum physics and parapsychology and I go, “Would it be great to do an old-style ghost comedy but use the knowledge that people have been researching for years?”
 So that was where Ghostbusters came from.